 Proper nutrition spread throughout the day can enhance your energy while keeping your blood sugar and insulin levels consistent.
-(This means a balance of fruit, vegetables, whole grains, low fat dairy products, and lean meats).
+Your diet should have a balance of fruit, vegetables, whole grains, low-fat dairy products, and lean meats.

-Mini-meals can be a great option for people on the go, but be aware of portion sizes to avoid weight gain, and if you need to snack, choose a fiber and protein combination to give you an energy boost that lasts.
+Mini-meals can be an excellent option for people on the go, but be aware of portion sizes to avoid weight gain.
+If you need to snack, choose a fiber and protein combination to give you an energy boost that lasts.

 Lack of fluids can also create a drop in blood volume that forces your heart to work harder when pumping oxygen and nutrients to your brain, skin, and muscles.